 Stornoway Biography (Wikipedia)

 Stornoway were a British alternative indie folk band from the Cowley area of Oxford.
-It consists of singer, lyricist, and guitarist Brian Briggs; keyboard player Jon Ouin, bassist Oli Steadman and his brother Rob Steadman on drums.
-Their sound incorporates an ever-changing selection of stringed instruments and keyboards, supported by a typical pop backline of guitar, drums, and bass guitar.
+It consisted of singer, lyricist, and guitarist Brian Briggs; keyboard player Jon Ouin, bassist Oli Steadman and his brother Rob Steadman on drums.
+Their sound incorporated an ever-changing selection of stringed instruments and keyboards, supported by a typical pop backline of guitar, drums, and bass guitar.

 Briggs and Ouin met during Freshers' week at Oxford; Briggs thought Ouin looked like a member of Teenage Fanclub, a band both of them liked that became a topic of their first conversation.
 Soon after, the two began playing music together.
 They advertised for a bass player, and Oli Steadman was the only person to respond to their advert.
 Oli Steadman's younger brother Rob Steadman later auditioned for the role of drummer.